 Like the other online stamps services, Endicia's web store is pretty extensive.
 You can find label printers, scales, packing materials, stamp sheets and more.
 There is also a selection of free USPS items such as large envelopes and boxes.

 One downfall of the service is that they don't provide you with a scale like the others.
 The cheapest scale in their web store is $49.95, but of course you can just buy one separately elsewhere.
-The standard plan, which is only available to PC users, is just $9.95 per month or $99.95 per year.
-The Premium plan is $15.95 per month or $174.95 per year; this is the same cost for the Mac version of the service.
+The standard plan, which is only available to PC users, is just $15.95 per month.
+The Mac plan is also $15.95 per month or $174.95 per year.
 The professional plan is $34.95 per month.
 These advanced plans offer some technical extras that some may find useful such as business reply mail, bulk acceptance forms, XML integration and more.
 If you click on their compare plans page, they have an extensive chart of the perks for each plan; however, most users will be happy with the standard plan.